Kazutaka333/basicNN/README.md

 This program loads pre-trained weights for neural net so you can check the performance without waiting for your own training.
 This performance should show the same result as main.py

+TODO how to test on your own image file